kateaew/ABM/README.md

 Python 3.7

 ## Licence
 Licence for this project code is a MIT licence.
-See LICENCE.md for more details.
+See LICENCE for more details.